 - International Game Technology in its acquisitions of rights to various fictional characters, celebrities and media properties for use in its casino games, its sale to Italian lottery operator Gtech for $4.7 billion in cash and stock, and its purchase of Double Down Interactive, leading developer of casino-style Facebook games, for $500 million.

-Stephen was named by Variety to the 2017 and 2018 “Legal Impact Report,” which profiles the best legal minds working in film, television, theatre and digital media.
-Stephen was also named by Variety to the 2019 “Dealmakers Impact Report.”
+Stephen was named by Variety in the 2019 “Dealmakers Impact Report” as well as in the 2017 and 2018 “Legal Impact Report,” which profile the best legal minds working in film, television, theatre and digital media.
 He also was recommended in Media, Technology and Telecoms in the Legal 500 US 2014 and 2015 and was named as one of the world’s leading patent and technology licensing lawyers in IAM Licensing 250 2011: The World’s Leading Patent & Technology Licensing Practitioners, published by Intellectual Asset Management (IAM) magazine.

 Before practicing law, Stephen worked as a curator at the Dulwich Picture Gallery in London, England, where he organized an exhibition on the history of public and private art galleries in Great Britain and contributed to the related catalogue.
 During law school, he served as a judicial extern for Judge Marilyn Hall Patel of the U.S. District Court for the Northern District of California.